Banish the sniffles, cure all ailments, and drive away the blues with a big pot of Dak Gomtang. A satisfying bowl of Korean Chicken Soup comfort.

 Do I really need a whole chicken?

-A whole chicken works best.
+A whole chicken works best and is ideal for homemade chicken soup.
 All that bone, skin, cartilage, and tendon add so much depth and body to the stock!
 A whole chicken also gives a variety of dark and light meat, which is my ideal for chicken soup.

 That being said, if you’re in a rush or can’t find a whole chicken, feel free to substitute with a combination of skin-on, bone-in thighs, drumsticks, wings, and/or breast meat.